- Since 2021, trust in major institutions continues to decline

 If levels of trust were a stock market indicator, we would say we are in a very bearish market.

-It may be tempting to blame the events of the last two years for the decline in trust, but corporate history is littered with bad actors, from Tyco to Theranos, conning those they purport to serve.
-Indeed, Gallup's State of the Global Workplace report research shows that 74% of employees worldwide believe corruption is widespread among businesses in their country.
+It may be tempting to blame the events of the last several years for the decline in trust, but corporate history is littered with bad actors, from Tyco to Theranos, conning those they purport to serve.
 It is no surprise that people are less trusting of leaders.
 A March 2021 Gallup Panel survey1 found that only 23% of U.S. employees strongly agree that they trust the leadership of their organization.

 This affects us all.
 When people lose trust in leaders, their decisions are informed by suspicion and their actions by self-interest.
 Businesses become more vulnerable as fewer employees are motivated to act for the greater good.
 As Warren Buffet said, "Trust is like the air we breathe -- when it's present, nobody really notices; when it's absent, everybody notices."
 Indeed, Gallup finds that low-performing teams in low-trust cultures talk about trust constantly.
 In high-trust cultures, teams rarely mention trust at all.